moddedmc-wiki/fabric-modding-wiki/content/0.introduction/index.md

 ---
-title: Creating Your First Mod
 navigation: false
 layout: page
-description: These pages will introduce you to the Fabric toolchain, and modding as a whole.
+title: Creating Your First Mod
+description: Get started using IntelliJ IDEA and the Minecraft Development plugin to create your first mod.
 ---

 ::block-hero